-Icelandic ID Number
+Icelandic ID Number - National Registry

 It is essential for all students to receive an Icelandic identification number upon arrival.
-The ID number is necessary if you want to register as a student, have a scholarship paid, open a bank account, rent a movie, use the public library, etc.
+The ID number is necessary if you want to register as a student, have a scholarship paid, open a bank account, use the public library, etc.

-After the Orientation Day, go to the Statistical Bureau, Iceland's National Registry (Þjóðskrá), at the Office of Statistics Iceland (Hagstofa Íslands), Borgartúni 25 150 Reykjavik.
+After the Orientation Day, go to the Statistical Bureau, Iceland's National Registry (Þjóðskrá), at the Office of Statistics Iceland (Hagstofa Íslands), Borgartúni 25 150 Reykjavík.
 Bring your passport and a certificate that proves you are going to work or study at an Icelandic institution and you will be given an ID number.
+During Orientation days International office will assist with applying process.